 Holders of exploration licences are required to supply copies of all data to the Governor (or more usually to the British Geological Survey).
 All data will be held in confidence by the Falkland Islands Government for a period of five years (or longer as determined by negotiation) but may then be released to the public.

 The Falkland Islands Government, in collaboration with the South Atlantic Research Institute (SAERI) also requests that a metadata record is submitted to the IMS-GIS data centre for any environmental survey (i.e. benthic sampling).
 The metadata form is included in the downloads below, more information can be obtained from the SAERI website or from DMR.
+A further download describes the adopted policy for data management, only applicable to non-commercial environmental data.
+Standard Operating Procedures for the collection of environmental data are currently being produced.

 An application for an exploration licence can be made at any time by submitting three completed copies of an application form obtainable from the Director of Mineral Resources (or downloadable below), enclosing an application fee of £1000 (cheques made payable to the Falkland Islands Government).